kaby76/AntlrVSIX/README.md

 Each language is described by the grammar along with mappings of syntax to support tagging, go to def, find all refs, replace, go to visitor/listener, command completion, options, reformat.
-Programming language that are currently being supported to one degree or another are Antlr itself, Java, Python, and Rust.
+Programming languages that are currently supported to one degree or another
+are: Antlr, Java, Python, and Rust.

 This extension also includes project templates for compiling and running Antlr programs.